Sparky4567/peekaboo/README.md

 This endpoint spits out the authorization header needed for auth

-Disable helper.py routes when you decide to push it to production
+Disable helper.py route when you decide to push it to production

+(Since 2021-11-08 you can do it programatically)

 ## truncate.py